How to actually keep your new year’s resolutions this year

 So, what happens if you follow all these steps and still find yourself failing to reach your goals?
 Don’t throw in the towel just yet.
 With the right attitude and a few adjustments, it’s easy to get back on track.

-If you find yourself falling short of a goal you’ve set, follow these tips from Dr. Dodd:
+If you find yourself falling short of a goal you’ve set, follow these tips:

 - Dig a little deeper.
 Ask yourself, am I doing this for me or someone else?